SakShiThakur2/Project-BILLING_SYSTEM-/README.md

-#  Italian Cafe Billing System
+#  Billing System

-The **Italian Billing System** is a Python-based desktop GUI application developed using **Tkinter**.
+The **Billing System( or Italian Billing System)** is a Python-based desktop GUI application developed using **Tkinter**.
 It is designed for small Italian cafés or restaurants to simplify the billing process.
 The software allows item selection, calculates the total cost (including GST), generates a bill, and even sends it to the customer's email directly.

 ## 🧾 Features
 - GUI-based intuitive billing system